enricorubagotti/normalize/README.md

 # normalize
-This repository stores code to normalize CSV files
+This repository stores code to normalize XLS/CSV  files The CSV resulted not well formatted
+So I will concentrate on the XLS files